 Post-decommissioning surveys

 Following completion of all decommissioning activities, an as-left survey will be carried out to ensure that no snag hazards or risks to other users of the sea remain.
 The 500m Zone will remain in place post removal of 47/8A Topsides and Jackets (including Risers) and the Field ERRV will also be in location whilst 47/3B is manned.
 Pipelines will remain in-situ until the wider Rough Field Decommissioning is complete and will be monitored and appropriate mitigation plans put in place as required if snagging hazards are discovered.
-Seabed clearance verification will be carried out after full decommissioning of the Rough field infrastructure which is anticipated to be in 2031The method, scope and frequency of the post pipeline decommissioning surveys will be agreed with OPRED at a later date, and is outside the scope of this EA, which focusses solely on the removal of the platforms.
+Seabed clearance verification will be carried out after full decommissioning of the Rough field infrastructure which is anticipated to be in 2031.The method, scope and frequency of the post pipeline decommissioning surveys will be agreed with OPRED at a later date, and is outside the scope of this EA, which focusses solely on the removal of the platforms.

 Disposal of Decommissioning Materials